zconsulting-ar-public/aws-moodle/README.md

 # Moodle in AWS

-This cloudformation stack is based on:
-[https://github.com/aws-samples/aws-refarch-moodle](https://github.com/aws-samples/aws-refarch-moodle)
-it is the same architecture but with aurora-MySQL and Nginx.
+This cloudformation stack is based on [https://github.com/aws-samples/aws-refarch-moodle](https://github.com/aws-samples/aws-refarch-moodle) it is the same architecture but with aurora-MySQL and Nginx.